 - Getting rid of throw rugs, clutter, extension cords, and anything that may pose a tripping risk

 - Adding handrails and grab bars in the bathroom

 - Purchasing clothing and shoes that are easier for self-dressing, such as shoes with Velcro instead of laces, pull-on trousers, shirts with snaps rather than buttons, etc.

 - Replacing the person’s manual toothbrush and razor with electric versions

 - Exploring adaptive tools such as knives that work with a rocking motion, utensils with larger, easier-to-grasp handles, levered door handles to replace knobs, etc.

-Morning Glory Home Care’s award-winning in-home care team is here to work with you through each stage of Parkinson’s.
+Morning Glory Home Care, an Alton dementia care and home care services provider for the surrounding areas, is here to work with you through each stage of Parkinson’s.
 We can help you formulate a practical plan of care that will make sure all needs are met now, and as they change in the future.

 It’s important to understand that providing care should never be a solo effort.
-Reach out to us at 618-667-8400 for a complimentary in-home assessment to learn more about our in-home care services and how we can ease the changes through Parkinson’s both for you and the senior you love.
+Reach out to us at 618-667-8400 for a complimentary in-home assessment to learn more about our home care services how we can ease the changes through Parkinson’s both for you and the senior you love.